mui/base-ui/docs/data/base/components/number-field/number-field.md

 ## Scrubbing

-The `<ScrubArea />` subcomponent lets users increment/decrement the value via a click+drag interaction with pointer, as a faster alternative to the stepper buttons.
+The `NumberField.ScrubArea` subcomponent lets users increment/decrement the value via a click+drag interaction with pointer, as a faster alternative to the stepper buttons.
 This is useful in high-density UIs, such as an image editor that changes the width, height, or location of a layer.
-You could wrap an icon or a `<label/>` in the `<ScrubArea />` component.
+You could wrap an icon or a `<label/>` in the `NumberField.ScrubArea` component.

 {{"demo": "UnstyledNumberFieldScrub.js"}}